Question and Answer

 Will I be legible for insurance once I have qualified?

 Yes.
 I have personally spoken to Towergate Insurance about their policies.
 In addition, Acupuncturists have listed our courses with the British Acupuncture Council and the Acupuncture Society.
-It is important that you use the correct terminology as Health Qigong is different to Medical Qigong.
+It is important that you use the correct terminology as Qigong for health is different to Medical Qigong.